jeka-dev/jeka/docs/tutorials/gui-getting-started.md

 Our project is ready to code.
 Invoke `cleanPack` to generate binary, sources and javadoc jar files.

+!!!
+Tip
+    Navigate to the right-side _Jeka Tool Window_ > _Classpath KBeans_ > _project_ to see all available methods.

+    Right-click on a methods to run/debug it from IDE.
+    It is possible to combine several methods using _Run..._ or _Debug..._

 For most standard project, we may not need build code, only simple properties file.
 To scaffold such a project :

 * Create a new Jeka project in Intellij : _New_ > _Project ..._ > _Jeka_